GNOME/orca/README.md

 * python3-setproctitle: Python library to set the process title (optional)
 * python3-speechd: Python bindings for Speech Dispatcher (optional)
 * gstreamer-1.0: GStreamer - Streaming media framework (optional)
+* cargo: Used to build MathCAT (<https://daisy.github.io/MathCAT/>) for MathML support.
+  MathCAT is built by default, so cargo is required unless you opt out by passing `-Dmathcat=false` to `meson setup`.
 * libwnck3: Used for mouse review in X11 (optional, deprecated)

 You are strongly encouraged to also have the latest stable versions